Denise Préfontaine & Kildonan-East Collegiate Girls’ Club

 Throughout the 2014-2015 school year artist Denise Préfontaine and the Kildonan-East Collegiate Girls’ Club brought together girls and women of all ages in a common effort to enhance their community.
 The Girls’ Club chose an intergenerational focus for the project, inviting younger girls from Hampstead Elementary School and Valley Garden Middle School, as well as senior women from Bethania Mennonite Personal Care Home to join them in creating mosaic art elements for a public art installation along the trail near their school.
 While working together to place tiles, the participants shared experiences and connected about issues facing girls and women.

 The resulting artwork, Life Journey is located along the Northeast Pioneers Greenway near Concordia Avenue.
 It features a series of sculptures that playfully depict the stages of growth and transformation a butterfly experiences during its dramatic life cycle.
 The sculptures are clad in colourful mosaic tile and placed in an oval with caterpillar forms that double as seating to provide an opportunity for continued dialogue.
 It is hoped that this meeting place will also be used as an outdoor classroom for a range of subjects related to the natural environment.
-New plantings intended to support Winnipeg’s butterfly population will be added in 2016.
+Milkweed and other plantings intended to support Winnipeg’s butterfly population were added in 2016.

 This ambitious project was created by many hands through the Winnipeg Arts Council’s Youth WITH ART community program, with additional support from the River East Neighbourhood Network – Trail Committee, the City of Winnipeg and the Parks and Open Spaces Division of the Public Works Department and Naturalists’ Services Branch.
 Youth WITH ART matches professional artists with youth-based community groups to work on identity, issues, and shared goals through the development of an art project.
 By engaging in the artistic process and interacting with professional artists, youth are given a chance to express themselves and often gain a deeper understanding of their own communities.